yellobyte/YB-ESP32-S3-ETH/README.md

 That's it.
 The status LED 'IO47' will blink fast when power is applied and will blink slow as soon as an IP address has been assigned.

-In a second step you could build and upload one of the many provided ArduinoIDE/PlatformIO [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples) and build a webserver, sniff your home LAN and much more.
+Carrying on you could build and upload one of the many provided ArduinoIDE/PlatformIO [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples) and build a webserver, sniff your home LAN and much more.

 ## YB-ESP32-S3-ETH board features:
  - **ESP32-S3-WROOM-1U-N8R2** module (8MB Flash, 2MB PSRAM) (when populated with WROOM module)